 It’s so important to remember that flood insurance is not included in your homeowners insurance coverage.
 If that’s news to you, you’re not alone—most people need help understanding flood insurance.

-If you live in a coastal area where hurricanes are common, it’s a good idea to combine flood insurance with wind insurance.
+If you live in a coastal area like Florida where hurricanes are common, it’s a good idea to combine flood insurance with wind insurance.
 Wind damage is typically included in homeowners policies, but that might not be the case if you live in a hurricane-prone zone and your property is damaged in a hurricane.
-We recommend you talk to an insurance agent to make sure you have the right coverage.

 Make Sure Your Property Is Protected Property insurance coverage has lots of twists and turns and can be hard to understand.
 You don’t have to try and figure it out alone.